zakx/unfuck-edge/README.md

 In case it isn't directly obvious if it worked, you can confirm that the policies are active by going to `edge://policy` in Edge.

+Note: Edge seems to cache this file until you reboot, so updating the file when it already existed usually requires a reboot.

 ## Caveats

 On my unmanaged Macs, `/Library/Managed Preferences` gets wiped on every reboot.